 There is a historically unprecedented shift in demographics towards seniors, resulting in an acute shortage of senior housing.
 This is an enormous opportunity for real-estate operators.

-Ashutosh Saxena is the CEO and cofounder of Brain of Things, which developed an AI system called Caspar that turns a home into a sort of robot that we can talk to and interact with.
-By later this summer, Caspar will have been installed in about 500 apartments in California and Tokyo.
+Ashutosh Saxena is the Co-Founder and CEO of Caspar.AI, which developed an AI system that turns a home into a sort of robot that we can talk to and interact with.
+By later this summer, Caspar.AI will have been installed in about 500 apartments in California and Tokyo.

 Each of these apartments is outfitted with around 100 devices including motion and humidity sensors, microphones, cameras, thermostats, and automated appliances.
 All of these feed data about residents’ behavior to Caspar, which uses a number of algorithms to analyze the data so that it gradually learns and adapts to people’s habits and preferences.

-If you tend to ask a lot of questions about the packages you are expecting, Caspar will learn to send you alerts when they arrive.
+If you tend to ask a lot of questions about the packages you are expecting, Caspar.AI will learn to send you alerts when they arrive.
 It will also learn to tailor its music playlist to what you are doing at the moment.